Will delta-8 make you fail a drug test? The rise of this cannabinoid brought the question of delta-8 and drug testing. We have some answers.

 Yes.
 You will most likely fail a drug test after using delta-8 THC.
 Now, this depends on the type of test being used (urine, blood, hair) and factors like frequency of use, metabolism, gender, etc. It’s important to note that drug tests look for THC’s byproducts (or THC metabolites), rather than the cannabinoids themselves.
 Because THC’s metabolites are stored in our fat cells, they can be detected in the body for a longer period of time, especially in urine.

 Let’s say we’re talking about a standard workplace urine test.
-The urine test is the most common type of workplace screening.
-Enzyme immunoassay (EIA), or a dipstick test, is the most common type of urine drug screening.
+The standard urine test is the most common type of workplace screening.
+And, enzyme immunoassay (EIA), or a dipstick test, is the most common type of urine drug screening.
+An IA test “uses antibodies to detect the presence of selected drugs and/or their metabolites based on a predetermined cutoff threshold.”
 THC urine tests are optimized to detect delta-9 THC’s primary inactive metabolite 11-nor-delta-9-THC-COOH (also known as THC-COOH or carboxy-THC).

 But, here’s the thing.
 Urine tests also detect other cannabinoid metabolites present in the urine, a phenomenon known as “cross-reactivity.”
 Cross-reactivity, in a general sense, indicates the sensitivity of the test to compounds with a similar structure to the one the test is designed to detect.
 In this case, manufacturers design most urine tests to detect THC-COOH, delta-9’s primary inactive metabolite in urine.

-However, because cannabinoids and their metabolites have an extremely similar structure, the enzymes that detect delta-9 THC’s metabolites in urine also recognize other cannabinoid metabolites.
+However, because cannabinoids and their metabolites have an extremely similar structure, the enzymes that detect delta-9 THC’s metabolites in urine also recognize other cannabinoid metabolites (other forms of THC).
 This is also known as a “false positive” cannabis drug test.

 Let’s explain this further.
 A 2020 report published in The Journal for Applied Laboratory Medicine investigates cross-reactivity in THC immunoassays (urine drug tests that detect THC’s main inactive metabolite THC-COOH).
 The authors of the report screened four different cannabinoids, including cannabidiol (CBD), cannabinol (CBN), cannabichromene (CBC), and cannabigerol (CBG).
 Out of all cannabinoids tested, the researchers noticed a significant cross-reactivity with CBN, which is a product of THC degradation, similarly to delta-8 THC.
 The study showed that when CBN and THC were together in a urine sample, the test led to a larger result than having THC by itself .